Dorif/fragalyseqt/README.md

 MLPAinter source code is available at: https://code.google.com/archive/p/mlpainter/
 MLPAinter publication full text is available at: https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-67

-NIST STR files are from NIST Forensic DNA Open Datadset v.
+NIST STR files are from NIST Forensic DNA Open Dataset v.
 1.3.0 also available at: https://data.nist.gov/od/id/mds2-2157/pdr:v/1.3.0
 Copyright notice added in correspondent directory according with Fair Use of Other NIST Data/Works policy: https://www.nist.gov/open/copyright-fair-use-and-licensing-statements-srd-data-software-and-technical-series-publications Only HID files from NIST dataset are kept, all other files are removed.